hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/end_of_sampling_iqaasl/intro.md

 municipalities where the median value is zero.
 However Industrial sheeting and cigarettes were located at all municipalities in at least 1/2 surveys.

-In practical terms there was a better chance of finding plastic construction waste on the beach in Bönigen and Unterseen than the other municipalities.
-However the chances of finding industrial sheeting were $\approx$ anywhere but the most might be found at at Brienze (67p/100m).
+In practical terms if a person in the region of Interlaken wanted to find plastic construction waste there was a better chance of finding it on the beach Bönigen and Unterseen than the other municipalities.
+However if that person was looking for Industrial sheeting they had an $\approx$ chance of finding it anywhere but they would find the most at Brienze (67p/100m).

 The [key indicators](keyindicators) chapter gives a precise definition of each of the basic statistics that can be derived from the survey results and how they are used for identifying zones of accumulation and significant events.
 The methods used to calculate the different